itnifl/myMovieApi/README.md

 	4. Mongodb for caching

 ### NB!!
 This code works as is, but the following is missing:
 	1. Several routes for different html templates can be used and added.
-These functionalities do not exist yet, but will be added wheneber I feel like it.
+These functionalities do not exist yet, but will be added whenever I feel like it.

 Prerequisites